nkjsy/Neural-Machine-Translation/README.md

 NMT2: Build 2 different graphs and sessions for training and inference.
 Share the weights by saver.

 NMT3: Add visualization of training loss and two graphs by tensorboard.
-Use multilayer LSTM and beam search.
+Use multilayer LSTM and beam search and dropout

 Reference: